 It seems that hot and cold weather also have an impact on how we feel and our behaviour.
 But try not to let a chilly day stop you from getting out and about.

 Experts predict further changes in weather patterns as climate change progresses.
-So what can we expect from how the weather will affect our psychology in the future?
+So what can we expect from how the weather will affect our mood and mental health in the future?
 Time will tell.
 But in the meantime, don’t suffer in silence.
 If you feel that your mood is getting the better of you, talk with an online therapist or a psychologist near you at thrivetalk.com.